 During the lease term in Front Royal

-During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Front Royal, the tenant must allow us to access the rental home.
-Some good reasons to go into rental home are to:
+During lease, the rental property belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Front Royal, the tenant must allow us to go into the rental home.
+Some justifiable reasons to come into rental home are to:

 - Inspect the rental property,